 Once you have found the property you wish to rent, you might be asked to present a contract of employment or proof of available funds to guarantee payment capacity.
 If approved by the landlord, you will be asked to sign the rental contract, which will be prepared in Spanish.
 If you have acted through an agency, a good estate agent will guide you through the process, negotiate on your behalf the conditions, make sure you understand the terms of a tenancy agreement, explain all legal regulations and possible pitfalls as well as advise on how best to deal with the landlord.
 In many cases the rental contracts are prepared by the estate agents.

-Usually for a long-term let you will be granted with an eleven-month contract, which can be afterwards prolonged.
+Usually for a long-term let you will be granted with an twelve-month contract, which can be afterwards prolonged.
 Some of the important clauses which you need to check carefully are the terms of duration, cancellation of the contract, any applicable penalties, rental price increases if any, responsibilities of both parties in case of repairs and maintenance, any prohibitions related to the property as well as the reservation deposit conditions.
 If you don’t understand Spanish make sure the contract is translated and explained to you in details before you sign it.
-At the signing, you will be expected to pay the reservation deposit (which normally equals one or two months’ rent) and the first month rent.
-The estate agency fee is usually covered by the landlord, but can also be agreed to be shared between the parties.
+At the signing, you will be expected to pay the reservation deposit (which normally equals to one or two months’ rent), the first month rent and the estate agency fee which equals to one month rent.
+The latter in current market is usually requested to be paid by the tenant, but can also be agreed to be shared between the parties.
 Once you have received the keys of the property make sure you do a proper check of its condition and all appliances and equipment as in case of any faults found they should be reported immediately.

 As soon as you have your rental contract duly signed it is advisable to register yourself and your whole family in the local Town Hall by means of applying for the certificate of “empadronamiento” which you will require at a later stage for various paperwork procedures.